baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

     You can see this system at work in Charles Spurgeon's autobiography.

     Spurgeon's invitation to preach at New Park Street came from a "London deacon."
 He corresponded with the deacon, and the deacon arranged a boarding house, in Queen's Square, Bloomsbury.
 After the sermon, the presiding deacon immediately offered Spurgeon a six-month engagement, confident that the congregation would back him at the next business meeting.
 (370).
 The resolution that passed instructed the deacons to communicate the offer and "make the necessary arrangements" for compensation.

     At the end of Chapter 32, Spurgeon said the crowds at his London pastorate were growing, and he wanted a bigger building.
 But he had to convince his deacons, and he did so through preaching:
     >“By faith, the walls of Jericho fell down; and by faith, this wall at the back shall come down, too.”
 An aged and prudent deacon, in somewhat domineering terms, observed to me, at the close of the sermon, “Let us never hear of that again.”
 “What do you mean?”
 I inquired; “you will hear no more about it when it is done, and therefore the sooner you set about doing it, the better.”

     Spurgeon convinced the church, which asked the Deacons to construct an addition.
 But then Spurgeon says legal problems caused a delay; the properties involved were on different Trusts, and the "Charities Commission" had to get involved.

     Earlier, Spurgeon wrote about his predecessor, Dr. John Rippon's dealings with his deacons.
 The deacons had been reluctant to spend money on a new almshouse, despite Rippon's encouragement; they said the expense would be too great and the money impossible to raise.
 Rippon went out and raised the funds himself, and made sure the Trust Deed to the property allowed the pastor to select beneficiaries "no deacons interfering."
 337.

     But you'll also see that, as the landowners, it was the trustees that legally allowed the congregation to gather on their land.
 And it was the land-owning trustees that allowed for any preacher.
 Because the minister had to register his preaching location, it was impossible to register without the consent of the Trustees.
 And even if the congregation elected a new pastor, it was the trustee-deacons who would have to consent.[3]

     In fact, it was often the Trustees that arranged for a preacher for their congregations.
 At some points, real estate speculators were building chapels to rent to dissenters.

-# How the Trust deforms New Testament Polity.
+# How the Act deformed New Testament polity.

 So how did this deform New Testament polity?
 At its root, dissenting churches were separated from their property, and elders had to mediate some of their connection to a congregation through the property -- and its keepers.
 This meant the law gave the Trust and the Trustees a direct legal relationship to doctrine.
 This little assumption was reinforced by law and circumstances for generations, until the workaround became the tradition.

 It might seem like churches would press to end these requirements.
 But the workaround was healthy enough to let churches be healthy enough.
 In most congregations, elders, deacons, trustees and congregations aren't in conflict.
 If a church wanted a plurality of elders, it could have them.